 - 2.2.1 The work day, unless otherwise noted in the Agreement, for the classroom teacher members of the unit employed less than full time shall begin fifteen (15) minutes prior to the beginning of the first assigned period and end fifteen (15) minutes following the last assigned period, including preparation time.
 "Shall begin" has the same meaning as in Section 2.1.1 above.
-Part-time classroom teachers shall be responsible for being on campus during the preparation periods provided in Section 2.4 below. - 2.2.2 The provisions of Section 1 of the Article shall apply to part-time classroom teachers. - 2.3 Full-time classroom teachers shall have not more than twenty-five (25) regularly assigned teaching periods or equivalent teaching load per week; or thirty (30) regularly assigned teaching periods or equivalent teaching load per week at the continuation high school.
-For schools on a block schedule, the number of regularly assigned periods shall not exceed an average of twenty-five (25) over a two-week period.
-Classes meeting 90 minutes or more shall be equivalent to two class periods of full-time teaching assignment.
+Part-time classroom teachers shall be responsible for being on campus during the preparation periods provided in Section 2.4 below. - 2.2.2 The provisions of Section 1 of the Article shall apply to part-time classroom teachers. - 2.3 Full-time classroom teachers shall have not more than twenty-five (25) regularly assigned teaching periods or equivalent teaching load per week; For schools on a block schedule, the number of regularly assigned periods shall not exceed an average of twenty-five (25) over a two-week period.
+Classes meeting 80 minutes or more shall be equivalent to two class periods of a full-time teaching assignment.